Ground Truthing: Verify Remotely Collected Data

 As beneficial as ground truthing can be, it can also come with certain challenges.
 First, you must ensure you have enough time to conduct a thorough and comprehensive field survey.
 Secondly, you also need to be sure you have the right equipment to conduct a successful survey.

-Equipment – When conducting ground truthing, it is important to have the right equipment in order to obtain reliable and accurate results.
+EQUIPMENT – When doing ground truthing, it’s important to use the correct equipment for reliable and accurate results.
 This can include equipment such as GPS receivers, cameras, altimeters, and thermometers.
 Additionally, when measuring certain features, it is important to have the proper tools to get the most accurate readings.
 For example, when measuring tree heights and widths, field workers can use specialized tools such as clinometers or terrestrial LiDAR.

 Summary of ground truthing

-In this article, we provided you with information on the benefits, real-world applications, and challenges of ground truthing.
+In this article, we’ve provided you with the benefits, real-world applications, and challenges of ground truthing.
 Additionally, we touched on how to set up a field survey and how you can use accuracy assessments.

 But is there anything that we missed?
 We’d love to hear from you.
 What are some of the challenges that you experience in your field surveys?
 And how did you overcome them?
 Please let us know with a comment below.